xenophon566/jquery.dOb/README.md

 jquery.dOb

 ####Type
-Jquery Plugin
+Plugin

 ####Feature
-1. easy to use
+1. easy to use in your project
 2. dropdown menu
 3. easy to choosing birthday